-Plus, if your dog is overweight, cutting down on the amount of meat you feed her and replacing it with vegetables will help her reach her optimal weight sooner.
+Plus, if your dog is overweight, cutting down on the amount of meat and saturated fat you feed her and replacing it with vegetables will help her reach her optimal weight sooner.
 Remember, this is what our furry friends’ ancestors ate.

-Learn more about fruit and vegtable inclusive diets here!
+Learn more about fruit and vegetable-inclusive diets here!

 Every dog is different and therefore requires a different combination of nutrients.
 A great thing about raw feeding is that it gives you the freedom to personalize your dog’s diet much more than you ever could with kibble, not to mention it’s grain-free!

 Discuss with your vet what your dog needs.
 Take into account her medical history, any current health issues, and whether she has digestive problems.
 With the right diet, you may be able to resolve some existing conditions, and you certainly will be able to prevent diseases and other issues in the future.

 Another way to include additional benefits in your dog’s raw diet is to give her supplements.
 Supplements often come in handy to support very physically active dogs.
-Rather than purchasing supplements in pill form and mixing them into her food, find ingredients have the same value as commercial supplements.
-For instance, you could add fish oil to give your dog even more Omega 3 or crushed eggshells or oyster shells for calcium.
+Rather than purchasing supplements in pill form and mixing them into her food, find ingredients that have the same value as commercial supplements.
+For instance, you could add fish oil to give your dog, even more, Omega 3, crushed eggshells, or oyster shells for calcium.
 This is much more affordable — not to mention effective — than buying pill supplements.